cosmos/cosmos-sdk/x/group/spec/01_concepts.md

 Proposals are pruned:

+- on `EndBlock` whose proposal status is `withdrawn` or `aborted` on proposal's voting period end before tallying,
-- either after a successful proposal execution,
+- and either after a successful proposal execution,
 - or on `EndBlock` right after the proposal's `voting_period_end` + `max_execution_period` (defined as an app-wide configuration) is passed,

 whichever happens first.